zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 If you get a permissions error, try running the same command with `sudo`.

-**Windows Systems**
+### Windows Systems

 Download the latest version of the [Windows installer](https://cdn.liferay.cloud/lcp/stable/latest/lcp-install.exe) and follow the steps in the wizard.

 ## Upgrading the CLI from v2 to v3

 The latest version of Command-Line Interface tool is version 3.
 Because of technical limitations, the CLI tool cannot be updated using the command `lcp update`.
-Therefore the legacy versions have to be uninstalled first before the version 3 can be used.
+Legacy versions must be uninstalled first before the version 3 can be used.
 This prevent conflicts with the same binary name.

 Follow the instructions in the [Uninstalling the CLI](#uninstalling-the-cli) section for the \*Nix and Windows environments.